A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: ZKML Research Landscape

 \end{itemize}

-This circuit design enables the verification of each step in the training process according to the defined algorithms and procedures, without revealing sensitive information such as the training data and the trained model parameters.
+This circuit design enables \(\mathcal{V}\) to verify that the updated model commitment \(h(\theta')\) is obtained from the declared training workflow and the committed training dataset, without revealing the private training data or model parameters.
 Consequently, it ensures the transparency and trustworthiness of the training process while preserving data and model privacy.